tomcritchlow/tomcritchlow.github.io/_posts/2017-06-05-beginners-guide-community.md

 [Joel Spolsky - Cultural Anthropology of Stack Exchange](https://vimeo.com/37309773) (video)

 Hopefully this sparks some interesting discussions and thinking.
 Thanks to everyone on Twitter who stopped by to help share resources!
+If you have more interesting links to share please leave them in the comments below: